 The Fall of the Wall: A Unified Berlin

-The fall of the Berlin Wall paved the way for the reunification of East and West Germany.
-On October 3, 1990, the German Democratic Republic ceased to exist, and Germany was officially reunified under a democratic government.
+The demolition of the Berlin Wall also led to the one Germany from east and west Germany.
+The last Berlin Wall was demolished on November 9, 1989 and on October 3, 1990 the German Democratic Republic was no more, Germany was reunified under a democratic government.

 Legacy and Remembrance